Macaca majori

 Macaca majori, commonly known as the dwarf macaque, is a prehistoric macaque from the Early Pleistocene of Sardinia, Italy.
 It descended from the Barbary macaque.
 Its temporal range spans from about 2 million to 0.8 million years ago, during the Nesogoral faunal complex, alongside the goat-antelope Nesogoral, the pig Sus sondaari, the hyena Chasmaporthetes, the pika Prolagus, the shrew Asoriculus, the mole Talpa tyrrhenica, the mustelid Pannonictis, and the dormouse Tyrrhenoglis.

+Palaeobiology

+Palaeoecology

 The tooth microwear in Macaca majori indicates that M. majori likely fed on harder foods and occupied a different dietary niche compared to its mainland fossil relatives.
+Additionally, the maxillary molars of M. majori are characterised by shorter, blunter cusps relative to its mainland relatives, along with significantly greater enamel thickness.
+This likewise indicates that M. majori was a durophage that regularly consumed seeds, nuts, and fruits.